gustavgb/ivan/README.md

 # ivan

-A simple templating language that compiles to static HTML, CSS and JS
+A simple templating language that compiles to static HTML, CSS (and JS, shortly)

 ## Why?

 I needed a simple templating language to create my website, and looked around, but was unsatisfied with the complexity of available options.
 I needed a language that satisfied all my needs, while being so simple that compiling only required one command and no setup.
-I wanted to be able to deploy my site on Github Pages, since it's easy and built into Github.
+I wanted to be able to deploy my site on Github Pages, since it's easy and built into Github, which meant that I had to use a static site.

 ## How?

-**Ivan** is a simple templating language similar to HAML, but supports some cool features along the lines of CSS-in-JS (here: CSS-in-Ivan 😉).
-Currently not a lot of features are implemented, but I am working on it.

-A simple Ivan page looks like this:
+A simple Ivan page can look like this:

 ```
-component Main: div
+style Main: div
   background-color: blue;

-component Text: p
+style Text: p
   color: white;

+page
   head
     title: Gustav's website
   body
     Main id="main"
       Text: I'm some text
       Text: I'm some other text
 ```

 And is compiled to this: